matjaz99/OpenMp3Player/README.md

 restart OpenMp3Player (stop/start)

 ### For developers

 Developed in Eclipse Kepler.
 JDK 1.6 is needed.
 Deploy on Apache Tomcat 7.
 Add VM args to set custom OpenMp3Player home directory when starting the project in Apache Tomcat runtime configuration (Eclipse):
 -Domp3p.home="/path/to/OpenMp3Player"

+Build war file using ant.
+First you need to build starter (build-starter.xml) then OpenMp3Player project using build.xml.
+Bug: you need to manually add servlet.jar into WebContent/WEB-INF/lib to build successfully

 ### Git branches: